ashkanans/amazon_product_analysis_spark/README.md

 ---

-Here's an improved **Commands and Examples** section that presents each command clearly with sample console output and relevant images.
-This structure consolidates information and provides a clear, sequential guide for running each command.
+The following section presents each command clearly with sample console output and relevant images.

 ---